makerdao/community/governance/polls/Ratification Poll for Phoenix Labs-Spark Lend launch (SPF) (MIP55c3-SP16) - March 13, 2023.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option AND the votes for the 'Yes' option exceed 10,000 MKR, then the following actions will be taken:**
 * The MIP Editors will mark the proposal **Accepted** and the Governance Facilitators will confirm its passage on the Governance and Risk call on Thursday, March 30.
 * Any further work required to implement the proposal will be tasked to the relevant [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).
+* Note that if the Constitution MIP Set is approved this proposal will not be actioned, even if approved.

 **Otherwise, this proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).**